 Merchant of Venice (2004)

 These are some other fantastic adaptations based on the Bard’s plays, a few I’ve heard good things about but haven’t seen yet.
-What would you add?Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+What would you add?If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.